vvicaretti/stem-tortp/README.md

 TorTP
 ==========

-TorTP will change your iptables configuration to force all TCP traffic to pass through Tor (and also UDP DNS request).
-The network traffic that is not capable of passing through Tor (such as UDP or ICMP) is just dropped.
+TorTP changes the local iptables configuration in order to force all TCP traffic through Tor (and also UDP DNS requests).
+Other network traffic which is not capable of passing through Tor (such as UDP or ICMP) it is just dropped.

-TorTP use python-stem library for setup Transparen Proxy and DNS server capability on Tor, without override Tor default configuration file.
+TorTP is based on [stem](https://stem.torproject.org/), a python library which makes easier to enable embedded Transparen Proxy and DNS server capabilities in Tor.

 HowTo install:
 =============